webequate/next-anna/README.md

 # AnnaEliseJohnson.com

-This is a Next.js website, built using React, TypeScript, and Tailwind CSS.
+This is a Next.js website built with React, TypeScript, Tailwind CSS, Framer Motion, and the Next.js App Router (Next 14).

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Originally created with the Pages Router, it was migrated to the App Router in September 2025 for improved data/loading patterns, metadata handling, and layout composition.

 ## Getting Started